 Alan 'Rufus' was born around AD 1040 in Britanny

-His father was Eudon or Odo, a Count of Brittany, grandmother Hawise of Normandy was daughter to Duke Richard I of Normandy who wedded Geoffrey I, Duke of Brittany, great-grandparents included Richard I, Duke of Normandy and Conan I of Rennes.
+His father was Eudon or Odo, a Count of Brittany, an older maternal first cousin of Eadward, King of England.
+Grandmother Hawise of Normandy was daughter to Duke Richard I of Normandy who wedded Geoffrey I, Duke of Brittany, great-grandparents included Richard I, Duke of Normandy and Conan I of Rennes.
+During his reign Eadward gave Alan land in Suffolk including Wyken Farm.
+He would be awarded further lands around England by William.

 The paramount Breton leaders such as Alan 'Rufus' were of the House of Vannes (known as the House of Rennes).
 Vannes (Morbihan) was the Gallic-speaking county of Brittany.
 Alan's father Eudon called himself 'Penteur', meaning clan chief in modern standard Breton.